Falusvampen/Ascii-Art/README.md

 ## 🧐 About <a name = "about"></a>

-The goal of this project is to convert the users inputed string and output it in the terminal as Ascii art.
+This program convert the users inputed string and output it in the terminal as Ascii art.

+The goal of this project is to learn about the following:
+- The Go file system(fs) API
+- Data manipulation

 ### Prerequisites